 By default, this data is subject to an infinite retention policy (RP), that is, InfluxDB stores them forever.

-Modifying the retention policy in Chronograf
+Modify the RP in Chronograf

 In the Databases tab: